tumagonx/nwjs_docs_old/Window.md

 ### Window.minimize()

-Minimize the window to taskbar on Windows, iconify the window on GTK, and miniaturize the window on Mac.
+Minimize the window to task bar on Windows, iconify the window on GTK, and miniaturize the window on Mac OS X.

 ### Window.restore()